 - Aquaponics: This combines the two areas of aquaculture and hydroponics, using fertile waste water from fish or other aquaculture activity to enrich the water for the plants.
 Often plants will be grown on top of a tank, aquarium, or lake, with fish swimming (and defecating) below.

 A Video About Hydroponics

 Below is a video about growing plants in a hydroponic system.
 The gentleman in the video uses Rockwool insulation to suspend the lettuce seedlings in the plastic basket in the water.
-Although this setup is larger than you may want, I've included it because you can see how quickly your plants will grow and how healthy they look.
+Although this setup is more extensive than you may want, I've included it because you can see how quickly your plants will grow and how healthy they look.

 Why Not Give Hydroponics a Try?